-JASC is consulting with Alphawood to create an experience that will speak to both the great injustice of the WWII incarceration and the current political climate to provoke conversation.
+JASC has partnered with Alphawood to create an experience that will speak to both the great injustice of the WWII incarceration and the current political climate to provoke conversation.

-The exhibition will draw on photos by Dorothea Lange, Ansel Adams, and others included in the recent book Un-American: The Incarceration of Japanese Americans During World War II by Chicago authors and photo historians Richard Cahan and Michael Williams.
-Archival items from JASC and other Japanese American organizations and individuals will also be a part of the exhibit.
+The exhibition draws on photos by Dorothea Lange, Ansel Adams, and others included in the recent book Un-American: The Incarceration of Japanese Americans During World War II by Chicago authors and photo historians Richard Cahan and Michael Williams.
+Archival items from JASC and other Japanese American organizations and individuals are also a part of the exhibit.

 Friday – Sunday: 11 am – 6 pm

 The exhibition is now open and free with limited parking in the lot on the north end of the building.
 There will be regular programming in conjunction with the exhibit, check this page for information on upcoming programs.